-This lighter version of traditional corn bread is low in sugar, uses lighter canola oil and even contains ground flax seed — giving you those heart-healthy omega-3s and fiber without sacrificing any of the flavor.
-Have it with soup or chili or enjoy it as a snack on its own.
+This lighter version of traditional cornbread is low in sugar, uses lighter canola oil and even contains ground flaxseed — giving you those heart-healthy omega-3s and fiber without sacrificing any of the flavor.
+Try it with soup or chili or enjoy it as a snack on its own!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- Preheat oven to 450 degrees.
-Place oil in 11” cast iron skillet.
+- Preheat oven to 450 F. Place oil in 11-inch cast iron skillet.
 Tilt pan to coat sides and bottom with oil.

-- In a small bowl, beat by hand the milk and eggs until well blended.
-Pour in any oil that does not stick to the skillet.
+- In small bowl, beat by hand the milk and eggs until well blended.
+Pour in any oil that doesn’t stick to the skillet.
 Mix well.

 - Pour egg mixture into the dry ingredients.
 Stir by hand just until the mixture is moistened (batter will be slightly lumpy).